Vidyo/vidyoplatform.github.io/VidyoPlatformDeveloperGuide.md

 1. Portal
 2. Room

-To make things simple, **portals** identify the top level domain that a user connects and **rooms** are meeting points for your users beneath a particular portal.
+To make things simple, **portals** identify the top level domain that a user connects to and **rooms** are meeting points for your users beneath a particular portal.
 A room can either be provisioned ahead of time or may be created by your application ad hoc via the VidyoPlatform Server API.

 Check out more about [portals][portals] and [rooms][rooms].